-A six cell bomber formation may be "Temporarily Disrupted" when a result on the German Fighter Resistance Tables call for "Rockets or Bombs attacking the bomber" (See note "f" to tables 5-3 A, B and C) The bombers may return to normal formation in the first zone they are not again attacked by German fighters and if there is no losses to the six-cell bomber formation.
+A six cell bomber formation will be "Temporarily Disrupted" when a result on the German Fighter Resistance Tables call for "Rockets or Bombs attacking the bomber" (See note "f" to tables 5-3 A, B and C) The bombers may return to normal formation in the first zone they are not again attacked by German fighters and if there is no losses to the six-cell bomber formation.
+(All six bombers are still present.)